mttcohack/Unleashing-Productivity-with-Copilot/README.md

 **Task:**
 * Create a quiz in [Copilot Studio](https://copilotstudio.microsoft.com "Copilot Studio")
 * Create a new prompt action.
 Choose Model and adjust temperature setting.
+* Define the input parameters that copilots, apps, or flows will use while invoking this prompt and refernce this for the prompt
 * Test that the prompt works
 * Test the action, this should launch Microsoft Teams
 #### Resources